 Other Child Friendly Days Out

-The Duoro river is a playground for families.
+The Douro river is a playground for families.
 Taking off from Pinhao, explorers can take river boat tours lasting from just one hour to all day and include lunch and wine tasting.
 For tweens and teens you can turn the adventures up a notch and take kayaks out onto the river.

 Useful Tips